sylvaticus/SPMLJ/lessonsSources/04_-_NN_-_Neural_Networks/0401_-_Neural_network_architectures.md

 Because the weights of the filters are the same, it doesn't really matter where the object is learned, in which part of the image.
 With convolutional layers, we have _translational invariance_ as the same filter is passed over the entire image.
 Therefore, it will detect the patterns regardless of their location.

-Still, it is often convenient to operate some **data augmentation** to the training set, that is to add slightly modified images (rotated, mirrored..) in order to improve this translational invariance.
+Still, it is often convenient to operate some **data augmentation** to the training set, that is to add slightly modified images (rotated, mirrored...) in order to improve this translational invariance.

 ### Considering multiple filters per layer